Diffusion Models Memorize in Training -- and Generalize in Inference: Overfit in training does not imply overfit in inference

 \subsection{Diffusion guidance}

 Diffusion guidance is a sampling technique that enhances sample quality by correcting biases in the diffusion model using an auxiliary diffusion model that exhibits these biases even more strongly \cite{adaloglou2025swg}.
-Some methods use this to correct specific biases \cite{ahn2025selfrectifyingdiffusionsamplingperturbedattention,adaloglou2025swg,hong2024smoothedenergyguidanceguiding}, others to accentuate biases, like the popular Classifier-Free Guidance (CFG) \cite{ho2022classifierfreediffusionguidance}, which accentuates the model condition by using an unconditional model.
+Some methods use this to correct specific biases \cite{ahn2025selfrectifyingdiffusionsamplingperturbedattention,adaloglou2025swg,hong2024smoothedenergyguidanceguiding}, others accentuate biases, such as the popular Classifier-Free Guidance (CFG) \cite{ho2022classifierfreediffusionguidance}, which accentuates the model condition by using an unconditional model.
 However, the best results (on FDD) are obtained when the auxiliary model is a worse version of the primary model, e.g., by having fewer parameters or less training time (Autoguidance \cite{karras2024guidingdiffusionmodelbad}).
 In other words, when the model error is increased.
-The predictor obtained by this method is closer to the optimal predictor \cite{adaloglou2025swg}, raising the question of how its generalization behavior is affected.
+The predictor obtained by this method is closer to the optimal predictor \cite{adaloglou2025swg}, suggesting a sharpened learned flow field.
 Similarly, since an increased condition granularity leads to a larger generalization gap (\cref{sec:strong-condition}), at least in pixel space, we expect the same to hold for CFG, because it accentuates the model condition.

-The toy model predicts a moderate yet steady increase in the generalization gap as the guidance weight increases, given that the primary and auxiliary models differ only in their model error $\delta$ (see supplementary).
+The toy model predicts a moderate yet steady increase in the generalization gap as the guidance weight increases, given that the primary and auxiliary models differ only in their model error $\delta$ (\cref{fig:toy-gaps}c).

-In practice, although \md{} significantly improves, it does so at the expense of its generalization gap, and the relative generalization gap with reconstruction-based metrics, surprisingly, shows little to no increase, neither for Autoguidance nor for CFG (\cref{fig:gen-gap-guidance}).
-Hence, given a model trained to saturation, guidance affects generalization neither as longer training does nor as increased model size does.
+In practice, although \md{} significantly improves with a moderate guidance weight, it does so at the expense of its generalization gap, consistent with prior work that found CFG to increase memorization \cite{jain2025classifierfreeguidanceinsideattraction}.
+Surprisingly, however, the generalization gap with reconstruction-based metrics shows little to no increase, neither for Autoguidance nor for CFG (\cref{fig:gen-gap-guidance}a,b).
+Examining the gap across all noise levels reveals why: Guidance sharpens the flow field, but only for sufficiently low $\sigma$, when the predictions of the primary and auxiliary denoisers sufficiently diverge (\cref{fig:gen-gap-guidance}c).